Silicon Valley Bank: HSBC says UK buyout boosted profit by $1.5bn

 The bank also got a boost from the reversal of its plan to write-off $2.1bn due to the sale of its French business, as that deal may no longer be completed.

-HSBC announced its first quarterly payout to shareholders since 2019 and said it would buy back $2bn of its shares.
+HSBC announced its first quarterly payout to shareholders since before the pandemic in 2019 and said it would buy back $2bn of its shares.

+It also said the completion of the sale of its business in Canada is likely to be delayed.

+The planned $10bn sale, which was originally expected to be completed by the end of this year, is now likely to go through early next year.